eczarny/multic/README.md

 # Usage

-multic will run what ever command it is given in the configured group of directories, or Directory Groups.
+multic will run what ever command it is given in the configured group of directories, or directory groups.

-By default multic will look for a `config` file under the `~/.multic/` directory.
+By default multic will look for a `config` file under the `~/.multic` directory.
 The path to an alternative configuration file can be provided by specifying the `--configuration` or `-c` option.

 Unless otherwise specified via the `--group` or `-g` option multic will use the _default_ directory group.
 Details on the configuration file format used by `multic` are provided in a subsequent section of the README file.

-Refer to multi's help for additional options.
+Refer to multic's help for additional options.

 ## Examples